hanselrd/bubble-warrior-adventures/README.md

 [![Gitter](https://badges.gitter.im/bubble-warrior-adventures/Lobby.svg)](https://gitter.im/bubble-warrior-adventures/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 ## Motivation
+Hmm, we didn't know you needed any motivation to create a game, but here goes!
-Video games have always been our passion.
-What better way to feed that passion by creating our own game to suit our playing styles and desires.
+Video games have always been a passion of ours.
+They're natural stress relievers and who doesn't love a good storyline?

 ## Development Environment
 We are using [Visual Studio Community](https://www.visualstudio.com/downloads), but since our libraries are